-Report fly-tipping, disposing of waste legally, illegal waste operators and the 'Keep the East Riding tidy' pledge competition.
+Report fly-tipping, disposing of waste legally, illegal waste operators.

 Fly-tipping is the illegal dumping of household or commercial waste on land which has no licence to accept waste, such as on a roadside or in a field.
 It currently costs the council around £350,000 to clear up fly-tipped waste from the roadside each year.

 Yes.
 Fly-tipping is a criminal offence and you can be fined or prosecuted.

 Prosecutions are brought under Section 33 and Section 34 of the Environmental Protection Act 1990, with unlimited fines and/or imprisonment for those convicted of the offence.

 We also issue fixed penalty notices of £400 for smaller fly-tipping offences under the 'Unauthorised Deposit of Waste (Fixed Penalties) Regulations 2016'.

 Read more about fixed penalty notices and how to pay them.

 It’s usually the landowner’s responsibility to remove the waste, although we will investigate where the waste has come from and, if possible, take enforcement action against those responsible for dumping it.
 If successful, the landowner may be able to recover the cost of removing the waste through the courts.